daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 * Tier 1: Courageous
 * Tier 2: Weather the Vicissitudes
 * Tier 3: Buddy System or Skill With Attacks
-* Tier 4: In Harm’s Way
+* Tier 4: In Harm's Way
 * Tier 4: Enhanced Physique
 * Tier 5: Inspire Action
 * Tier 6: Deep Consideration or Skill With Defense